filippopovic/fabric-samples-tpc/e2e-samples/tpc-samples/tpch1tb/README.md

 Content:

-- [Setup sccripts](#setup) - scripts that create objects, ingest the data and perform post ingestion conditioning
+- [Setup sccripts](#setup) - scripts that create objects, ingest the data and perform post ingestion conditioning.
-- [Queries](#queries) - benchmark queries including file all.sql that contains all queries in one file.
+- [Queries](#queries) - benchmark queries including file Queries.sql that contains all queries in one file.